klezi10/klezi10/README.md

  My most recent project in React is a <a href="https://github.com/klezi10/react-my-dictionary-app">Dictionary App</a>.
 The app uses state management and two different API integrations.

- Check out my last projects in vanilla JavaScript: <a href="https://github.com/klezi10/random-password-generator">Random Password Generator</a> and a coding challenge <a href="https://github.com/klezi10/Coding-Challenge-Tip-Calculator-app">Tip Calculator App</a>.
+ Check out my last projects in vanilla JavaScript: <a href="https://github.com/klezi10/random-password-generator">Random Password Generator</a> coded from a Figma design and a coding challenge <a href="https://github.com/klezi10/Coding-Challenge-Tip-Calculator-app">Tip Calculator App</a>.

 <!--
 **klezi10/klezi10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.